PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image52.png"
 style="width:2.99067in;height:2.61006in" />

-### Using Best Practices When Localizing Power BI Reports

 At this point, you've learned how to create the **Localized Labels** table and add labels.
 You also learned how to generate the **Translated Localized Labels** table and to bind the measures in that table to